SilverFox70/LEDWorks4/README.md

 # LEDWorks4
 Program developed for Blue Man Group to aid in programming Sunnywell LED signs.
-Includes a simple GUI form to input names for fields, which, when submitted generates the text that will besent to the sign.
+Includes a simple GUI form to input names for fields, which, when submitted generates the text that will be sent to the sign.
 A third party plug-in allows for serial communication via RS232 to the sign.

 A config file allows the program to use different source files and settings to handle